Powerlearnproject/se-assignment-6-introduction-to-python-audreymateke/README.md

 10. File I/O:
     - How do you read from and write to files in Python?
 Write a script that reads the content of a file and prints it to the console, and another script that writes a list of strings to a file.

+Answers:

+  1. Open the File: Use the `open()` function to open the file.
+Specify the file name and the mode (e.g., "r" for read mode).
+  -  For example:
+        - `with open("myfile.txt", "r") as f:
+    data = f.read()`
+  2. Read the Content: The `read() `method reads the entire content of the file into a string (data in the example above).
+  Close the File: The `with` statement automatically closes the file when you’re done.

+  - Here’s a simple example:

+    -   `with open("myfile.txt", "r") as f:
+    data = f.read()
+    print(data)`
+  3. Writing to a File
+  To write data to a file, follow these steps:

+   - Open the File: Use the open() function with write mode ("w") to open the file.
+      - For example:

 # Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.